earthly/website/blog/_posts/2021-10-22-bash-string.md

 b
 ~~~

-Since I'm asking to start at position zero and return a string of length one, I can shorten this a bit:
+Since I'm asking to start at position zero and return a string of length one, I can also shorten this a bit:

 ~~~{.bash caption=">_"}
 > word="bash"